Do patents promote innovation, or hold it back?

 Let’s start with the basics: What causes innovation in the first place?
-Historians have found that the great inventors of the American Industrial Revolution — people like Matthias Baldwin, Samuel Morse, Alexander Graham Bell, and Thomas Edison — were all driven primarily by the expectation of profiting from their discoveries.
+Historians have found that the great inventors of the American Industrial Revolution such as Matthias Baldwin, Samuel Morse, Alexander Graham Bell, and Thomas Edison were all driven primarily by the expectation of profiting from their discoveries.
 Those discoveries, in turn, transformed human society in the 19th century.

 That was then.
 What about now?
 Over the last 50+ years, economists have repeatedly demonstrated that patents continue to foster innovation by incentivizing inventors to invent.
 In fact, they stimulated the formation of the biggest new industries of the last 60+ years — semiconductors, personal computers, the software business, biotech, mobile telephony, and Internet e-commerce.
-All were midwived by patented inventions.
+Patented inventions midwived all of them.

 According to Hans Bishop, the head of the breakthrough cancer treatment company Juno Therapeutics, “Let us be clear, investments in the biotech industry are based entirely on patents.
 Without strong patents, we cannot raise money to find cures for disease.”

 A curious thing about patents is that they not only stimulate innovation, they also promote knowledge-sharing afterwards.
 This seems to go against the fact that patents give their owners a temporary monopoly over the invention.
 However, it’s actually true — patents are one of the most effective tools for knowledge-sharing ever invented.

 A World Without Patents

 A simple thought experiment suggests why this is so.
 Imagine a world in which there were no patents to guarantee inventors the rights to their discoveries.
 In such a world, inventors would need to be very secretive, since competitors could copy their discoveries with impunity.
 That’s the world of trade secrets.